 By James Bow.

-Tokyo Rose is, arguably, one of the most famous of the Toronto Transit Commission's non-revenue equipment, and not just for its nickname.
+Through the seventies and the eighties, Tokyo Rose was, arguably, the most famous of the Toronto Transit Commission's non-revenue equipment, and not just for its nickname.
 Prowling the lines just before the subway shut down, hunting for garbage, it was one of the more visible of the TTC's work cars.
 Arriving on the TTC after a major bout of subway expansion, it was used more often than the original garbage train, the converted Witt RT-4.
 Built by Nippon Sharyo in 1967, it was far easier to distinguish from the standard trains than the Gloucester and H-1 garbage trains which replaced it.
 Many railfans admit more than a passing affection for the little vehicle, which worked the system for thirty-three years before finally retiring to the scrap heap.

 Tokyo Rose (numbered RT-10) was one of four vehicles purchased from Nippon Sharyo in the late 1960s.
 Its comrades included RT-11, a flat trailer delivered in 1967, RT-12, a battery-electric locomotive delivered in 1968 and RT-13, a crane car delivered in the same year.
 Of these, Tokyo Rose was the only one to receive a nickname, due to its duties and the nationality of its manufacturer.
 It was a single car, in unpainted aluminum silver-grey, looking similar to the Hawker-Siddeleys in the subway at the time.
 Despite these similarities with the Hawkers, it was very different, shorter, with two larger doors (the better to bring on board large loads of garbage) and distinctive round windows along the side.
 There was no rollsign, with the area above the front door taken up by large headlights.